gaohongwei/automl_app/Steps.md

 - ChatGPT
 	- 奥斯卡3
 		I have many pages.
-		All pages include the same Tabbar.
+		All pages include the same TabMenu.
 		When  a tab is clicked, its page rendered.
-		I want to create a Tabbar  in the top of page
+		I want to create a TabMenu  in the top of page Please implement a common  TabMenu to handle it use tabsConfig as props for TabMenu
-		Please implement a common  TabNavigator to handle Tabbar Please uni-app
+		Please use uni-app

 	- Ask2
 		-  Please implement a common  TabNavigator